-Over the past thirty five years I have made over 400 classical guitars, most of these being smaller bodied Spruce top instruments.
+Over the past forty two years I have made over 500 instruments, the vast majority being classical guitars in the Spanish tradition.
 Each guitar is individually hand made and uniquely named.
 I make every part myself with the exception of the strings, machine heads and fret wire.

 For the first ten or so years of being in business I combined making with restoring and repairing which gave me the opportunity to examine some of the finest instruments in the world.
 These included guitars by Vicente Arias, Domingo Esteso, Arcangel Fernandez, Ignacio Fleta, Herman Hauser 1st, Santos Hernandez, Manuel Ramirez, Jose Romanillos and David Rubio.